 caffeine impact on nursing

-When consuming coffee while breastfeeding, it’s crucial to be aware of how caffeine can impact your baby.
-Some infants may be more sensitive to caffeine, leading to signs like irritability and disrupted sleep patterns.
+When consuming coffee while breastfeeding, it’s crucial to be aware of how caffeine can impact your baby. some infants may be more sensitive to caffeine, leading to signs like irritability and disrupted sleep patterns.

-Understanding these effects and monitoring your baby’s response can help you make informed decisions about your caffeine intake while breastfeeding.
+understanding these effects and monitoring your baby’s response can help you make informed decisions about your caffeine intake while breastfeeding.

 Sensitivity to Caffeine in Breastfed Infants